ut-amrl/ObVi-SLAM/data/vslam_set1/README.md

 The keypoints for each frame are stored in a text file.
 There are as many rows as there are picked keypoints.
 Each keypoint has a manually assigned integer ID that is consistent across all frames.
 The coordinates are given in pixel coordinates.

+## Data File
+The first entry in the data file is the frame ID, the second is the map frame pose, and the third is the table of labeled keypoints.

 ## Calibration
 The images are 1024 x 1224 and their pinhole model calibration is given:
 D = [-0.03008119897795957, 0.05868843892472479, 0.0004516554495703711, -0.0022084025311091475, 0.0]